ReallyUsefulModels/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ Welcome to Really Useful Models or RUM.
-Our not-for-profit mission is to bring open-source system dynamics modelling to the world.<br />
+Our not-for-profit mission is to bring open-source system dynamics modelling to the world and particularly the NHS.<br />

+System Dynamics (SD) in the NHS is a bit of a dark art.
+I found it very hard when it was first explained to me.
+There is also an idea that it is somehow not useful compared to machine learning but this is incorrect - both are useful.
+Both Wang and Matt are pretty good at machine learning but they also both love SD.
+This is why they created ASDM or Agile System Dynamics Modelling.

+Wang was the first to realize that there was a need for a new framework.
+PySD is great for newcomers but as soon as SD models get complicated it falls over, as do the other frameworks out there.
+Python is not a quick language so he has spent a lot of time improving its speed and balancing this with accessibility.
+It is designed such that machine learning inputs or outputs can be subsequently added but the core focus is on having a really robust SD engine with support for complex arrays.

+Matt has spent a lot of time experimenting with Streamlit and ways to deploy the software fully open source without scale penalty in a way that people within the NHS can access.
+Making the frontend more accessible and testing the backend to make it more robust has been his main focus.
+Now it is finally ready for the world to start trying it out.

+We have very much been working this out iteratively over time but the core focus is making it easier to openly deploy useful models in a non-arcane/scary way.
+There is a bit of coding involved but we aim to keep this as simple as possible and simplify it further over time.
+The even better news these days is that if you are not a coder you can just use chatGPT (or another GPT model of your choice - BARD/Llama2 if you prefer open source to work out how to build and deploy the apps.

+Matt has also written a guide to getting started with Python here: https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/new_to_python/

 🌈 Contribution guidelines - You can get involved by submitting pull requests, ideas or just sending us a message.<br />

 Please feel free to contribute or upload any models you have.
 We recommend using streamlit cloud to deploy them, which can be found here: https://streamlit.io/.
 Here is an example model deployed on the platform: https://donanumabmodel.streamlit.app/

-If you are not a coder, we recommend using a GPT chat model of your choice to work out how to build and deploy the apps.
-We have written a guide to getting started with Python here: https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/new_to_python/

 To set the environment up to start coding clone a template app using for example: